We had some excitement yesterday.

 Raven is 14 and Heron is 12.

-They've had BB guns since they were barely able to toddle, so we thought it was no big deal.
+They've had BB guns since they were barely able to toddle, so no big deal, we thought.

-Cowboy took Peacock out to practice driving, and Heron was with them.
+Cowboy took Peacock out to practice driving, and Heron was with him.

 I was in the kitchen washing dishes and had left Raven and Badger watching cartoons.